The Easiest Way to Jumpstart Your Metabolism & Kill Cravings

 So guess what?
 I finished my first Whole30!
 Today is Day 31, and I did it, I actually did it.
 You can read about my Whole30 experience here, which also includes a full food journal of what I ate every day.

-Now, I’m not like some ridiculous ravenous sugar-craving monster after 30 days without sweets, but I could go for a little something naughty, especially considering it was Easter 2 days ago and everyone in the house was shoving jelly beans and Reese’s PB Eggs in their mouths while I sat and watched.
+Now, I’m not like some ridiculous ravenous sugar-craving monster after 30 days without sweets looking for some refined sugar, but I could go for a little something naughty, like dark chocolate, especially considering it was Easter 2 days ago and everyone in the house was shoving jelly beans and Reese’s PB Eggs in their mouths while I sat and watched.
 I certainly could have just saved some for myself or gone out and bought my own post-Easter-sale-candy, but I didn’t want to just dive off the wagon head first into a pile of candy.
-So I thought of something deliciously satisfying that wasn’t ridiculously loaded with junk.
+So I thought of something deliciously satisfying that wasn’t ridiculously loaded with junk, like some homemade marshmallows.

-I have been saving this marshmallow recipe on Pinterest for a while now, and knew it would be one of the first things I made once I was done with the Whole30.
+I have been saving this paleo friendly marshmallow recipe on Pinterest for a while now, and knew it would be one of the first things I made once I was done with the Whole30, i already was seeing myself making homemade marshmallows, with vanilla extract, and of course, gluten free.
 It did NOT disappoint!
-Next up is different flavors, I’m thinking either mint or mint/chocolate will be next.
+Next up is different flavors and ingredients, I’m thinking either mint or mint/chocolate, with cocoa powder, will be next.
 Or maybe toasted coconut.
 Or strawberry, or peanut butter (fluffernutter!!!), or pumpkin, or blueberry, or cinnamon.
 I should stop now.
-And make more marshmallows.
+And make more paleo marshmallows.
 Ha!

-PS: You should probably most definitely dip the marshmallows in chocolate.
+PS: You should probably most definitely dip the paleo marshmallows in chocolate.
 I did this as an afterthought and it.
 Was.
-Amazing!
+An.
+Amazing.
+Flavour!

 - 1 cup Water divided into 1/2 cups